CyberFlameGO/svnpython/Doc/library/logging.rst

       *credentials* was added.

-   .. method:: emit(record)
+.. method:: SMTPHandler.emit(record)

    Formats the record and sends it to the specified addressees.

-   .. method:: getSubject(record)
+.. method:: SMTPHandler.getSubject(record)

    If you want to specify a subject line which is record-dependent, override this method.

-.. _memory-handler:

 MemoryHandler
 ^^^^^^^^^^^^^